simonpoole/mapsplit/README.md

 The current implementation keeps everything that's needed in main memory.
 With 4GB of main memory you can parse maps with up to 100 million nodes, however, memory usage also depends on the number of tiles that got changed.

 The maximum zoom levels tiles can be produced at is 16 as x and y tile numbers are packed in a 32 bit integer during processing.
+Tiling large areas at zoom level 16 will create large numbers of tiles and should only be used with the optimization pass enabled.

 The incremental update feature likely doesn't really work and should be replaced by something else.